alshedivat/al-folio/_posts/2022-05-15-web-kryptos-support.md

 </div>

 So we have two piece of puzzle as a `hints`, which was:
-1. The admin will review the ticket shortly
+1. The admin will review the ticket shortly.
-2. The login page
+2. The mentioned page / directory above.

 The best case scenario is the admin will review the ticket (which contaions blind XSS or CSRF vulnerability) and login to the application.
 So, we can login to the dashboard (maybe).
 But the question is, where is the starting point?